Skip to Content

 German Shepherd Great Pyrenees Mix Traits

-What Is a German Shepherd Great Pyrenees Mix?
+Meet The German Shepherd Great Pyrenees Mix

 A German Shepherd Great Pyrenees mix is a dog produced by mating a purebred German Shepherd and a purebred Great Pyrenees dog.
 These crossbreeds are also commonly called by other names like Germanees and Shepnees.